 6. Add a Dust Bath Area

 Create a dedicated space for dust baths using a mix of sand and dirt.
 My chickens absolutely love these spa days and it keeps parasites at bay.
+You can incorporate this feature into your setup by following these free chicken coop plans.

 7. Add Colorful Decor